Blogs

 The two shouldn’t be confused.
 Occupancy sensors are used to detect the movement of people to ensure the most energy and cost efficient, and improved environment for the inhabitant of the space.
 They differ from vacancy sensors as they respond to motion alone.

-Vacancy sensors need to be turned on manually by the user and are therefore not as suitable for large public spaces.
+Vacancy sensors need to be turned on manually by the user and are therefore not as suitable for large public spaces where automated occupancy sensors deliver far greater value.

 Commercial and Retail Occupancy Sensors